 In this brief I was asked to design a ritual intervention.
-With rapid advancements in technology we are more connected now than ever.
-Based on reading and first-hand observations we were required to design a technology-based intervention around the notion of ritual.
+With rapid advancements in technology we are connected more now than ever.
+Based on reading and first-hand observations I was required to design a technology-based intervention around the notion of ritual.

-I conducted research, generated insights, use my intuition as a designers, and look for inspiration to initiate the design of concepts.
+I conducted research, generated insights, used my intuition as a designer, and looked for inspiration to initiate the design of concepts.
 I was asked to focus on people rather than technology and to use both hardware and software that can sense and respond to what humans physically do.
 I engaged in early, iterative and rapid prototyping as an integral part of my design research process.
 The solution had to have a physical component that I could prototype using the skills developed during the Arduino workshops.

 At a Glance

 Here is an overview of the tools and processes I followed throughout this project.

 I had workshops in the first week of this project to introduce the class to Arduino.
 I had previously worked with Arduino in my undergraduate degree, so it was a nice refresher to have some workshops.
 Early on I was required to document my process through Instagram.
 Here is the profile I created for the documentation of my overall process.